 Lesotho is a small African nation that is relatively isolated from the rest of the world due to its highly mountainous terrain and landlocked status.
+It is an enclaved country surrounded by South Africa.
 Despite having a small size of only 30,000 square km, Lesotho hosts some amazing wonders of nature and culture.
 Here are some amazing facts about Lesotho:

 10. Lesotho Has The “Highest Lowest Point” Of Any Country